YorkEarwaker/Automation/ide/thy/README.md

 ```

 ### Issue 3
-This appears to be a Linux kernel issue and not directly connected to Thonny IDE or Raspberry Pi specifically.
+This appears to be a Linux kernel issue and not directly connected to Thonny IDE,
+* but likely a Linux kernel USB issue with Raspberry Pi specifically.
+* see xhci_hcd reference in dmesg output below
+* see link in references below to uhubctl Linux issue

 Description
 * defect; Ubuntu LTS 24.04.3 Raspberry Pi Pico W, 2040 MCU, kernel appears to keep USB device 'in memory' despite RPi Pico USB being disconnected